Contesting a Will in South Australia

 The applicant will have to prove:

-- their relationship to the deceased;
+- Their relationship to the deceased;

-- why they are entitled to a share or a larger share of the property; and
+- Why they are entitled to a share or a larger share of the property; and

-- why the Will (or distribution if there is no Will) does not properly provide for their future needs.
+- Why the Will (or distribution if there is no Will) does not properly provide for their future needs.

+It is for the Court to decide whether or not it will interfere.
 There are no automatic assumptions that all children should receive an equal share or how property should be divided under a Will.

-The court will take several things into account, including:
+The Court will take several things into account, including:

-- how any change to the share of the estate could affect other beneficiaries;
+- How any change to the share of the estate could affect other beneficiaries.

-- the sort of property involved and its value;
+- The sort of property involved and its value.

-- the ages of the surviving dependants;
+- The ages of the surviving dependants.

-- the relationship to the deceased of other dependants;
+- The relationship to the deceased of other dependants.

-- the way you acted towards the deceased during their life and your relationship in general.
+- The way you acted towards the deceased during their life and your relationship in general.

 Inheritance (Family Provision) Act

-Typically those people are spouses, a de facto, children, stepchildren, and people who may be dependent on the deceased.
+Typically, those people are spouses, a de facto, children, stepchildren, and people who may be dependent on the deceased.
+The success of a claim may depend on:

-- the strength of the relationship;
+- The strength of the relationship;

-- the size of the estate;
+- The size of the estate;

-- the wishes of the deceased; and
+- The wishes of the deceased;

-A court is not concerned with ‘fairness’, ‘moral duty’ or ‘equity’ when it is asked to consider the terms of the disposition of a deceased’s estate.
+A Court is not concerned with ‘fairness’, ‘moral duty’ or ‘equity’ when asked to consider the terms of the disposition of a deceased’s estate.
+Rather, it considers whether ‘adequate’ and ‘proper’ provision has been made for persons entitled to claim under Part 6 of the Succession Act 2023.

 Contact Us

 For more information about contesting a Will in South Australia, contact us at Bambrick Legal today.
-We offer a free, no-obligation 15-min consultation for all enquiries.
+We offer a free, no-obligation 30-min consultation for all enquiries.

 - Fill in our enquiry form here